yidea/jquery.powerpack/README.md

 npm install jquery.powerpack
 ```

-For developemet, clone the repo and run `npm install` to install npm dependecy. `npm test` or `testem` to run the tests
+For development, clone the repo and run `npm install` to install npm dependecy. `npm test` or `testem` to run the tests.
+Run `grunt watch` when you are going to edit the lib/jquery.powerpack.js

 PS. tests will fail in phantomjs, becuase it doesn't support Funciton.prototype.bind since it's build with QTwebkit. you can either polyfill the bind or just use a real browser (the .bind is used in the spec to validate params)